isomerpages/moe-punggolviewpri/_our-curriculum/Co Curricular Activities/Co Curricular Activities (CCAs).md

 #### Curricular Goal

-The intent of CCA is to spark passion and interests, and develop knowledge and skills in areas beyond the academic and non-academic curriculum.
-Apart from bringing together students from different classes and profiles, CCA is a natural platform for students to form their character by learning and practising the school’s values such as Resilience, Responsibility, Care and Harmony, and developing Socio-Emotional Competencies such as managing one’s feelings and working well with others, all of which are essential to prepare our students for future education and employment.
+The intent of Co-Curricular Activities (CCAs) is to spark passion and interests, and develop knowledge and skills in areas beyond the academic and non-academic curriculum.
+Apart from bringing together students from different classes and profiles, CCAs are a natural platform for students to develop their character by learning and practising the school’s values such as Resilience, Responsibility, Care and Harmony, and developing Socio-Emotional Competencies such as managing one’s feelings and working well with others, all of which are essential to prepare our students to be future-ready.

 #### CCA Offerings

-The CCA offerings can be divided into the three areas, namely, (i) Sports & Fitness, (ii) Visual & Performing Arts and (iii) Clubs & Societies.
-The school offers five CCAs in Sports & Fitness, three CCAs in Visual &Performing Arts and three CCAs in Clubs & Societies.
+The school offers a total of 13 CCAs which are divided into three categories.<br>
 They are as follows:

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}